lyra/openapi-dev-tool/README.md

                                  false
   -p, --port number              Port to use, default is 3000 -u, --contextPath string       Context used to expose openapi documentations.
-Has to be start with '/', default is '/' -r, --skipRedocConsoleUse      Skips Redoc console use (RedocPro) to disable "try it" feature, default is
-                                 false
-  -e, --viewsFolder string       Folder that contains views in EJS to override defaults
+Has to be start with '/', default is '/' -e, --viewsFolder string       Folder that contains views in EJS to override defaults
                                  - "api.ejs": for API List page
                                  - "redoc.ejs": for Redoc page